-Similarly, the rebates RMC proposes would be offered to cardholders in the ordinary cardholder could opt to begin receiving rebates in cash at any time, and neither the issuing bank mechanical act of transferring them to the recipient committees).
-Like the proposed affinity
+Similarly, the rebates RMC proposes would be offered to cardholders in the ordinary course of business, as described above, and would be the cardholders' exclusive property: A cardholder could opt to begin receiving rebates in cash at any time, and neither the issuing bank nor RMC would exercise any control over disposition of contributed rebates (other than the mechanical act of transferring them to the recipient committees).
+Like the proposed affinity programs in the advisory opinions cited above, RMC's proposal is a permissible affinity credit card program.7 c.
+Disclaimers on Solicitations